after12am/summary/README.md

 Summary
 =======

-This is a python module to extract main content, which are title, main text or images, from the web page.
-This is simple and easy to use.
+This is a python module to extract title, main text and images from the web page.
+This module is simple and easy to use.

 ## Usage

-Here shows you to get summary from the web page.
+Here is how you get summary from the web page.

 ```
 uri = 'web page you want to extract main text.'